 The scientific literature shows that supplementing with NAD is not the most appropriate option here as it is not absorbed as such by the body.
 The study’s authors therefore turned to a molecule which is both able to cross the intestinal barrier and is also converted into NAD in the body – in other words, a precursor.
 The most direct precursor of NAD, and indeed the one used by the researchers in their study, is NMN (nicotinamide mononucleotide).

-After two months’ treatment with NMN, the ageing mice were found to have the same capillary density as their younger counterparts.
+After two months’ treatment with NMN, the aging mice were found to have the same capillary density as their younger counterparts.
 In terms of exercise endurance, the researchers recorded a 56%-80% improvement in performance in the treated mice compared with untreated mice of the same age.
 Similar effects were subsequently observed in the mice at the age of 32 months, which corresponds to 80 human years!

-Excited by these findings, the researchers immediately saw opportunities for restoring human muscle tissue lost in the course of ageing.
-Such interventions could help fight the effects of ageing and the fragility which leads to falls, osteoporosis and incapacitating conditions.
+Excited by these findings, the researchers immediately saw opportunities for restoring human muscle tissue lost in the course of aging.
+Such interventions could help fight the effects of aging and the fragility which leads to falls, osteoporosis and incapacitating conditions.
 “There’s a lot of reciprocity between muscle and bone”, commented one of the study’s authors, Leonard Guarente, “ so losing muscle mass can lead to a loss of bone”.

 There are three pathways through which NAD is produced in the human body, each involving a different precursor that acts to boost NAD levels in cells.

 Tryptophan, an essential amino acid provided by the diet, is converted into NAD in the body via a number of intermediates.